Can chickens fly?

 So they flew.
 Red Stars are well known for it.

-My chickens flying onto the compost heap.
+My chicken flying onto the compost heap.

 They flew over a six foot high fence.
 They flew in the morning and they flew in the afternoon.